Benny arrives Summer 2025! / ¡Benny llega Verano 2025!

 A to Z Kids

 A to Z Kids is a bilingual children's book series.
-There will be a total of 26 books in this series, one for each letter of the alphabet.
+There will be a total of 26 books, one for each letter of the alphabet.
 The books are family oriented and center on a day in the life of a child and their favorite hobby/place/object.
 The stories use simple speech making it easy to read and understand.
-An excellent book choice for preschool-age kids to 2nd grade.
+They are an excellent book choice for preschool to 3rd grade.

 You get 2 books in 1 with every A to Z Kids book because they are dual language written in English & Spanish.
 RKH Books encourages and promotes bilingual reading.
 Learning and retaining a second language is easier to achieve during early childhood years.

-Author Raquel created this series with parents and teachers in mind.
-She implements a color-coding system for common and simple words to help readers make a faster connection with English between Spanish.
-The books can be read in either language but the goal is to empower you with these valuable tools so evenutally your child can read in two languages.
-For successful and effective reading sessions, implement our 3 day bilingual book reading method & helpful tips.
+The author implements a color-coded system for more common & simple words to help readers make a connection with English between Spanish.
+The books can be read in either language but the goal is to empower you with valuable tools to make learning two languages easier.
+For effective reading sessions, try to utilize 3 steps & tips below.

 A to Z Kids Characters

-Read the book in your primary/native language first.
+First read the book in your primary/native language.

 • Tip #1 :

-Read the book aloud each day.
-Sound out the words as best you can when reading in the second language.
+Read the book aloud.
+This helps with enunciation with new/2nd language.
+Sound out the words as best you can.

 • Tip #2 :